tebogoktshupeng-sudo/Afrijournal-Online/README.md

 Modify styles.css to customize colors, fonts, or layout.

+Open website to experience in a browser interactive features powered by script.js.

 Place images or videos in the assets/ folder and link them within the HTML.

 🧠 Technologies Used